ProtonBlog(new window)

 Dropbox may have been the first cloud storage service, but the way it handles customer data is outdated: There’s no need to forego client-side encryption.

-At Proton, we use end-to-end encryption for all our services, including on our 1 GB free plan.
-You can upload, sync, share, and even preview your files, secure in the knowledge that they can’t be read by anybody but you and whomever you choose to share them with — which is why we also call it zero-access encryption.
+At Proton, we use end-to-end encryption for all our services, including our cloud storage service Proton Drive.
+With Drive, you can upload, sync, share, and even preview your files, secure in the knowledge that they can’t be read by anybody but you and whomever you choose to share them with — which is why we also call it zero-access encryption.

 Our code is open source and audited by independent security experts.
 This gives our community confidence that our encryption works the way we claim, and there’s no need to take our word for it.